Table of Contents

 2. Estate Tax

-An estate tax is different from inheritance tax.
 The estate tax applies only to properties worth $12.92 million or more per individual.
 Currently, the estate tax ranges from 18% to 40%.
+Only 12 states and the District of Columbia charge an estate tax.

 At times a part of an estate can be sold to pay off the earlier unpaid taxes.
 In such cases, the property sold to pay off the debts cannot be passed on or inherited.